Why Graphic Designers should learn UX

 Differences between UX Design and Graphic Design

-Graphic design is generally focused on presentation of information, typography, color choices,a and overall aesthetics.
-User experience design includes many of these areas, but also must address what a user is wanting to accomplish, the type of device they may be using, and the environment where they will be interacting with an app or website.
+Graphic design is generally focused on presentation of information, typography, color choices, and overall aesthetics.
+User experience design includes many of these areas and also addresses what a user wants to accomplish, the type of device they may be using, and the environment where they will be interacting with an app or website, and the needs of the business or organization.
 In short, the visual design is only one aspect of an entire UX process, as the visual appeal of a website does not speak to its effectiveness for either the user or the business that created it.

 UX classes for graphic designers